Threat Modeling Within Software Development Lifecycle

 Software is the backbone of every application.
 Application performance and longevity is dependent on how well software is built, as well as how secure it is.
-Historically, security in the software has been mostly considered a requirement to be validated with functional testing during the last phase of the SDLC.
+Historically, security in software has been mostly considered a requirement to be validated with functional testing during the last phase of the SDLC.
 However, the software development lifecycle is a complex process, that encompasses different phases such as software functional requirements, software design, coding, building the software to an executable, integration with other software libraries, and building to create an executable, functional, quality testing.

 Implementation of fixes for the issues identified at the final stage of testing requires time and resources.
 Building in risk-centric security from the inception of the software is a cost-effective proactive approach to creating secure software and application.